kwgoodman/la/README.rst

 Installation
 ============

-The ``la`` package requires Python and Numpy.
+The ``la`` package requires Python, Numpy, and Scipy.
 Numpy 1.4.1 or newer is recommended for its improved NaN handling.
 Also some of the unit tests in the ``la`` package require Numpy 1.4 or newer and many require `nose <http://somethingaboutorange.com/mrl/projects/nose>`_.